 GET A FREE PRICE QUOTE

-The Nissan Juke is a compact crossover with one of the bizarre, distinctive designs of this decade.
-It has optional all-wheel drive for those who deal with inclement weather, and its unconventional looks make it unique on the road.
+The Nissan Juke is a compact crossover that has one of the most bizarre, distinctive designs of this decade.
+It has optional all-wheel drive for those who deal with less than ideal weather, and its unconventional styling makes it stand out on the road.

 For more information on Juke options, prices, and specifications, see our full review of the 2014 Nissan Juke.